khoivan88/open_enventory-modified_for_US/README.md

 This repository is made by Dr. Khoi Van for easy creation of forked modification.
 I don't own any of the code except for the modified one.

+## Overview
-For more detail about Open Enventory and why you should use it, you can look at this [presentation](https://www.dropbox.com/s/a1a44trp7imqfkx/Khoi%20Van%20-%20OE%20introduction%20-%2020191015%20-%20compressed.pptx?dl=0).
+For more detail about Open Enventory and why you should use it, you can look at this [presentation](https://www.dropbox.com/s/a1a44trp7imqfkx/Khoi%20Van%20-%20OE%20introduction%20-%2020191015%20-%20compressed.pptx?dl=0). <br/>
 **Note**: This presentation includes videos as demonstration so you might have to download it to be able to play it correctly.

 ## Technology